oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleWebCenterSites/README.md

-# Terraform scripts for WCS-K8S
+# Terraform scripts for Deploying WebCenter Sites on Kubernetes

 #### Disclaimer